jzhua/effective-potato/README.md

 Each command writes a JSON file under `data/lookups/`, which doubles as a human-editable list—feel free to hand-fix or expand entries before the next cleaning run.
-The region map will mark uncertain values as `UNKNOWN`; review and adjust those rows before re-running the cleaner.
+The repository ships with a starter `region_map.json` that captures the most common raw-to-canonical mappings we've encountered.
+When you run the generator against new data, any unmatched values are appended with the `UNKNOWN` label—review those rows, decide the correct canonical region (or leave them as `UNKNOWN` to force rejection), and rerun the cleaner. and adjust those rows before re-running the cleaner.

 ## Roadmap